raysca/quiz/quizzes/web/api.md

 - [ ] It is used to provide a fallback text
 - [ ] It is used to provide a fallback image

-## For a web app to be considered a progressive web app, it must have the following:
+## For a web app to be considered a progressive web app, it must have the following

 - [x] A `manifest.json` file
 - [ ] A `service worker` must be included in the code